Flotomate/product_docs/source/admin/admin-asset-management/software-type.rst

 *************

 A Software Type tries to define the nature of existence of a Software Asset.
-By default, Flotomate provides six Software Types out of the box.
+By default, Motadata provides six Software Types out of the box.
 They are as follows:

 -  **Excluded**: These are all Software that does not need any managing.